 - The base of the closure inserts into the front bag exterior.
 It should be positioned 5" down from the upper folded edge and 6" in from each side seam.
 This half of the closure inserts similarly to a magnetic clasp.

 NOTE: When searching for the best closure for this bag, we found this great turn lock as well as several other cool options.
-You can certainly follow the manufacturer's instructions as noted above, or you can wait just a few weeks for our new closure tutorials, coming in early June.
+You can certainly follow the manufacturer's instructions as noted above or take a look at our own Step By Step Turn Lock Tutorial.

 Assemble exterior and lining and insert grommets